BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleRandomLocations/instructions.md

-# Turtle Drawings At Random Locations
 ---
+layout: project
+category: turtleart
+title: Turtle Drawings At Random Locations
+---
+Turtle Drawings At Random Locations

 Pick two simple drawings from the list below (ghost and pumpkin, for example).
 You MAY re-use your code from the TrtSimpleDrawing project for one of them.

 Define a function that will draw a single ghost (for example).
 Pick a color for this drawing (not black and white).